loxilb-io/loxilbdocs/docs/cmd.md

 ## What is loxicmd

 loxicmd is command tool for loxilb's configuration. loxicmd aims to provide all configuation related to loxilb and is based on kubectl's look and feel.
-When running k8s,  [kube-loxilb](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/kube-loxilb.md) usually takes care of loxilb configuration but nonetheless loxicmd can be used to enhanced debugging and observability of loxilb.
+When running k8s,  [kube-loxilb](https://github.com/loxilb-io/loxilbdocs/blob/main/docs/kube-loxilb.md) usually takes care of loxilb configuration but nonetheless loxicmd can be used for enhanced config, debugging and observability.

 ## How to build

 Note - loxilb docker has this built-in and there is no need to build it when using loxilb docker